Factbox: Singapore attracts foreign investment in semiconductors

 2014:

-June - Realtek (2379.TW), a fabless semiconductor firm, announces a $130 million investment to establish its 75-staff research and integrated chip design center, where it will develop advanced network processors used in networking equipment such as WiFi routers and solutions for IoT applications in homes and wearable devices.
+June - Realtek, a fabless semiconductor firm, announces a $130 million investment to establish its 75-staff research and integrated chip design center, where it will develop advanced network processors used in networking equipment such as WiFi routers and solutions for IoT applications in homes and wearable devices.

 (Reporting by Aradhana Aravindan and Masayuki Kitano; Editing by Ian Geoghegan)